Mapping Underground Cable Isolators with Spatial Joins

 cable_buffered = cables.copy()

-# 5. Execute spatial join with explicit predicate and suffix handling
+# 5. Join with an explicit predicate and deterministic suffixes.

 joined = gpd.sjoin(